 To write the final exam, students will need to submit a proctor approval form (available within the course flow).
 The selected supervisor must be approved by OES before their exam date can be finalized.
-Examinations must take place in a professional environment, they may not be held at a private residence.
+Examinations must take place in a professional environment, they may not be held at a private residence (unless due to an exceptional circumstance ie. COVID).
 Acceptable supervisors require a work email address and may be asked to produce a copy of their diploma or certificate of qualification or practicing license in order to validate an exam application.

 Acceptable supervisors include Ontario Certified Teacher, lawyer, registered family physician, registered nurse, government social worker, registered psychologist and professional registered counsellor.
 Relatives, supervisors without a professional email address and hired tutors will not be approved to proctor a student exam.

 You can learn more at https://oeshighschool.com/tests-and-exams-at-oes